otrv4/otrv4/otrv4.md

   human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
 The associated length should be zero and the associated value should be empty.
-If you receive a TLV of this type, you should change the SMP state to 'SMP_EXPECT1' (see below in OTRv3 spec).
+If you receive a TLV of this type, you should change the SMP state to 'SMP_EXPECT1' (see below in SMP section).

-Type 7: SMP Message 1Q
-  Like a SMP Message 1, but its value begins with a NUL-terminated user-specified question.
+Type 8: Extra symmetric key
+  If you wish to use the extra symmetric key, compute it yourself as outlined in the section "Extra symmetric key".
+Then send this type 8 TLV to your peer to indicate that you'd like to use the extra symmetric key for something.
+The value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc) After that, the contents are use-specific (which file, etc): there are no predefined uses.
+  Note that the value of the key itself is not placed into the TLV; your peer will compute it on its own.
 ```

 ### Shared session state: Phi